4 Handy Chinese Tests Online for the Challenge-loving Learner

 It doesn’t matter how strong of a student you are.

 Taking a test is never fun.
 Especially if there’s something at stake.

 Even if you enjoy a good challenge, there’s a lot of anxiety that builds up before an exam.

 Luckily, practice tests are here to make the real test less stressful.
 And there are plenty of practice exams out there to help you for your upcoming Chinese test.

 Whether you’re taking the HSK (Chinese Proficiency Exam), the AP Chinese Language & Culture Exam, a Chinese test as part of a course or you just want to assess your skills through test-taking, a Chinese practice test is a vital part of your preparatory study routine.

-Lucky for you, 学生 (xuéshēng) — student, we found five great places to take a Chinese practice test online.
+Lucky for you, 学生 (xuéshēng) — student, we found four great places to take a Chinese practice test online.

 But how exactly can taking a small test before the big test help one hone in on their Mandarin skills?

 Why Should I Take an Online Chinese Test?